garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Scrum.md

 - working towards a collaborative goal ([[SPRINT (iteration)]] goal)
 	- which involves people from different teams

-Successful project is one that optimises the value of the product for which it is being developed
+<mark style="background: #FFB86CA6;">Successful project is one that optimises the value of the product for which it is being developed</mark>

 [[Scrum]] is [[empirical]]
 - learn & improve upon past mistakes & experiences